radiantlogic-v8/documentation-new/documentation/global-sync-guide/configuration/capture-connector/database-connectors.md

  `-l` | Specify the log table name instead of using default computation based on full base table nam1.
  `-s` | Specify the log table schema nam1.

-## DB Timestamp
+## DB timestamp

 The following steps assume your backend database table has a primary key defined and contains a timestamp column.
 The timestamp column name is required for configuring the connector.
-The timestamp column database types supported are described in the [Database Connectors](#database-connectors) section.
+The timestamp column database types supported are described in the [Database connectors](#database-connectors) section.

 >[!important]
 >This connector type does not detect delete operations.
 If you have a need to detect delete operations from the database, you should choose a different connector type.